bhaskarvora/bhaskarvora/README.md

 * 🧑🏻‍💻 Software Engineer with experience of  1.5 years working as Data Scientist Intern, Web Developer Intern and Android Developer Intern

 * 💡 Always open to collaborating on projects and innovative ideas.

+* 💬 Ask me about *App Development, Web Development, MERN Stack, Data Science, IOT*

+* ⚡ Fun fact *Apart from coding I love to play Piano*

 * 💻 Seeking Full Time Opportunities in Winter 2025